RaqibSaruf/event_management/README.md

 # Tools and Technologies

-This project is built using pure PHP, JavaScript, and MySQL.
+This project is built using pure PHP, JavaScript, Tailwind CSS and MySQL.

 # Minimum requirement